seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The emperor calls Canidius.

 **CANIDIUS**
-With news the time’s with labour, and throes forth,
+With news the time's with labour, and throes forth,
 Each minute, some.

 *Exeunt*